 The balance can be recharged with funds from credit, debit and prepaid cards through Wallet or from the transit card issuer's app.
-The security of reloading the balance when using Apple Pay is described in Pay with credit and debit cards within apps.
+The security of reloading the balance when using Apple Pay is described in Pay with credit and debit cards within apps using Apple Pay.
 The process of provisioning the transit card from within the transit card issuer's app is described in Add credit or debit cards from a card issuer's app.

 If provisioning from a physical card is supported, the transit card issuer has the cryptographic keys needed to authenticate the physical card and verify the user's entered data.
 After the data is verified, the system can create a Device Account Number for the Secure Element and activate the newly added pass in the Wallet app with the transferred balance.
-In some cities, after provisioning from the physical card is disabled.
+In some cities, after provisioning from the physical card is complete, the physical card is disabled.